-C Permian Igneous Intrusives Ultramafic dike, lamprophyre, autolithic breccia, diatreme, and sills.
+A Permian igneous intrusives Ultramafic dike, lamprophyre, autolithic breccia, diatreme, and sills.
 The igneous intrusions form dikes, sills, and pipes.
 The dikes occur with a light-gray sugary texture or as a dark greenish-black (ultramafic) with an inequigranular porphyritic texture.
 The light-gray dikes are classified as lamprophyre.
-These rocks are dominantly composed of carbonate, but few microscopic examinations of this rock has been accomplished.
-The ultramafic rock contain serpentine (altered from olivine), apatite, phlogopite, titanite, chromite, magnetite, chlorite, perovskite, garnet, and calcite are commonly found in association with the light gray lamprophyres.
-The autolithic breccia is composed of country rock or wall rock incorporated into the circular pipe during the intrusions vertical ascent.
-It may have a siliceous or carbonate rich matrix.
+These rocks are dominantly composed of carbonate, but few microscopic examinations of this rock have been accomplished.
+The ultramafic rock contains serpentine (altered from olivine), apatite, phlogopite, titanite, chromite, magnetite, chlorite, perovskite, garnet, and calcite.
+The autolithic breccias are composed of country rock or wall rock incorporated into the circular pipe during the intrusion's vertical ascent.
+It may have a siliceous or carbonate-rich matrix.
 Where the pipes contain rounded autolithic clasts and not angular breccia clasts, the pipes may be described as diatremes.
-These intrusive magmatic bodies are thought to be related to a single geologic event of a gas-rich alkalic magma originating from the upper mantle.
-Fluorite was observed enclosed within an ultramafic rock indicating a genetic relationship between these intrusions and the fluorite mineralization of this region.
+These intrusive explosive bodies are thought to be related to a single geologic event of a gas-rich alkalic magma originating from the upper mantle.
+Fluorite was observed enclosed within an ultramafic rock, indicating a genetic relationship between these intrusions and the fluorite mineralization of this region.

-D Tradewater Formation Sandstone, siltstone, shale, conglomerate, and coal.
-The sandstones are composed of white to tan-brown fine to coarse grained quartz arenite and sublithic arenite.
-Mica is usually present and a small percentage of clay is present in the sublithic arenites.
-Sandstones are cross bedded and ripple marked.
+B Tradewater Formation Sandstone, siltstone, shale, conglomerate, and coal.
+The sandstones are composed of white to tan-brown fine- to coarse-grained guartz arenite and sublithic arenite.
+Mica is usually present, and a small percentage of clay is present in the sublithic arenites.
+Sandstones are cross-bedded and ripple marked.
 Ichnofossils are common and include both burrowing and feeding or grazing patterns.
-The siltstone are gray and mica may be present on the bedding surfaces.
+The siltstones are gray, and mica may be present on the bedding surfaces.
 The shale is gray to black and thinly bedded.
 The few conglomerate layers were probably reworked quartz pebbles from the underlying Caseyville Formation into which the lower portion of this unit incises.
 Thin and discontinuous coal seams are reported in this unit.
-The Tradewater is unconformable with the underlying Caseyville but where the lower quartz arenite is deposited over an upper Caseyville quartz arenite it is difficult to define the contact.
+The Tradewater is unconformable with the underlying Caseyville, but where the lower quartz arenite is deposited over an upper Caseyville quartz arenite, it is difficult to define the contact.

-E Caseyville Formation Sandstone, shale, siltstone and conglomerate.
+C Caseyville Formation Sandstone, shale, siltstone, and conglomerate.
 The sandstone is usually a white to gray on fresh surfaces and weathers to a brown or orangebrown.
-It is composed of well rounded to sub angular coarse to medium grained quartz " quartz arenite" that has a sugary appearance.
-It may be cross bedded and also occurs in thin beds and massive ledges.
-Outcrops are usually well exposed bluffs showing diverse fluvial and tidal patterns including stacking channels, unidirectional and bidirectional cross beds.
-Iron bands "liesegang" may be very common in some sandstone outcrops.
-Occasional plant remains such as stimgeria are present but are rare in the sandstone and are more common within the shale.
+It is composed of well-rounded to subangular coarse- to medium-grained quartz ("quartz arenite") that has a sugary appearance.
+The Caseyville may be cross-bedded and also occurs in thin beds and massive ledges.
+Outcrops are usually well-exposed bluffs showing diverse fluvial and tidal patterns including stacking channels and unidirectional and bidirectional cross-beds.
+Iron "liesegang" bands may be very common in some sandstone outcrops.
+Occasional plant remains such as stimgeria are present, but are rare in the sandstone and are more common within the shale.
 The shale is dark gray laminated to thinly bedded.
-Plant debris is common and iron nodules or concretions may be present.
-Siltstone occurs as thin beds usually with the shale.
-Conglomerates occur as shale pebbles within sandstone and more common quartz pebble within a coarse quartz sand.
-The quartz pebbles are very well rounded and usually white.
+Plant debris is common, and iron nodules or concretions may be present.
+Siltstone occurs as thin beds, usually with the shale.
+Conglomerates occur as shale pebbles within sandstone and more commonly as quartz pebbles within a coarse quartz sand.
+The quartz pebbles are very well rounded and are usually white.
 They quartz pebbles may be several inches in diameter.
-This unit is unconformable with the underlying unit. fine to medium-grained quartz arenite.
-The sandstone becomes thin-bedded with wavy ripple-marked bedding surfaces.
-Laminated sandstone in turn grades downward to siltstone and shale.
-The Cora Limestone Member contains thin beds and lenses of highly fossiliferous limestone and greenish gray, silty, and weakly fissile shale or mudstone.
-Limestone bed at the top is dark gray, very argillaceous brachiopod-bryozoan lime mudstone to wackestone that weathers yellowish gray.
-The lower contact is sharp.
+This unit is unconformable with the underlying unit.